palewire/first-visual-story/readthedocs/index.rst

 Chapter 5: Hello cards
 **********************

-Bootstrap is an HTML, CSS and JavaScript toolkit that you can use to create the cosmetic front-end websites and web applications.
+Bootstrap is an HTML, CSS and JavaScript toolkit that you can use to create the cosmetic "front-end" of web applications.
 Bootstrap is made up of different pre-made, ready-to-use pieces called components.
-Think of Bootstrap as building blocks you can mix and match to help jumpstart your project.
-Bootstrap components can be used as-is or as a base to be customized by the developer.
+Think of Bootstrap as building blocks you can mix and match to help jumpstart a project.
+Its components can be used as-is or as a base to be customized by the developer.

 The components library includes things that you might include in a project, like buttons, modals and dropdowns.